Choosing a surname after marriage or entry into a common-law relationship

 All options apply equally to men and women.

-If you are living common-law, it will be necessary to file a declaration with Vital Statistics in order to change your surname.
+If you are in a common-law relationship registered with Vital Statistics or were married outside of Canada, it may be necessary to file a declaration with Vital Statistics in order to change your surname.
 You will be charged a fee to obtain a Certificate of Election of Surname that will provide proof of your new name.